JBS S.A.

 Support to third-party suppliers

-The company mentions a case study where it provides waste from a beef facility in the US to local communities as fertiliser.
-However, the company does not disclose any information about supporting downstream third-party arable farmers with the sustainable use of manure.
+The company does not disclose any information about supporting downstream third-party arable farmers with the sustainable use of manure.

 Circularity